jensstein/oandbackup/FAQ.md

 #### Are you going to support older Android versions?

 No, Non, No, No, Nein, Nej, Niet, La... in seeable future, maybe this would change in the far future...
-Android 7 "Nougat" and older Android version support dropped in OABX v3.1.0.
+Android 7 "Nougat" and older Android version support dropped in NB (OABX) v3.1.0.
 See also - [Which Android Versions are supported?](#which-android-versions-are-supported)

 #### Why do I have to login/register to app x y z again after restore?